RchrdWrd/overcode-homework/readme.md

 # Start installation

 At the main dir run

 `pnpm install`

 ## Env

-Navigate to apps/server
+Navigate to apps/server and run

 `cp .env.example .env`

 paste your connection string.